From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

 Traditional systematic reviews are static — published once, outdated within months as new studies appear.
 A “living systematic review” aims to keep the evidence current by continuously incorporating new research.

-Collection enables this through MCP (Model Context Protocol) integration.
+integration.
 Other AI tools — Claude, ChatGPT, Cursor, or custom workflows — can query your Collection data programmatically:

 Available via Instill AI MCP: